 where W*=WTW-1WT is the Moore-Penrose pseudo inverse (Caliesi et al., 2005).

 This approach to source attribution assumes that the distribution of emissions in the prior is correct and that emission sources are evenly distributed in grid cells that cross state or urban lines.
-Alternative approaches use the posterior error standard deviations to attribute the posterior emissions to sources, thereby including information from the observing system (Shen et al., xx; Cusworth et al, xx.).
-We use the simpler approach because the high resolution of the inversion decreases the chance of source co-location or significant distributional errors across boundaries.

 3 Results and discussion

-Figure 3 shows the ensemble mean posterior scale factors relative to the prior emissions estimate (left) and ensemble mean averaging kernel sensitivities (right).
+Figure 3 shows the ensemble mean posterior correction factors relative to the prior emissions estimate (left) and ensemble mean averaging kernel sensitivities (right).
 Boundary condition optimization results are shown in table 2.
 We find 784 (338 - 1278) DOFS across the domain, where the values in parentheses are the ensemble minimum and maximum, respectively.
 Of these DOFS, 38 (11 - 69) are found in Canada, 648 (281 – 1058) in the contiguous United States (CONUS), and 89 (45 - 134) in Mexico.
-The spatial variation in information content results from variations in prior emissions (e.g., small total emissions in Northern Mexico as shown in Figure 1) and in the observation density (e.g., low TROPOMI coverage north of 50 degrees latitude as shown in Figure 2).
-Nonetheless, we find a large increase in information content relative to past inversions over the same domain: Lu et al. (2022) found 114 DOFS in a joint inversion of data from GOSAT and NOAA’s ObsPack, while Shen et al. (2022) found 201 DOFS in an inversion of TROPOMI observations over 14 oil and natural gas basins.
+The high DOFS in CONUS reflects high and widely distributed emissions, while the low DOFS in Canada reflects the low TROPOMI sampling density at high latitudes.
+We find a large increase in information content relative to past inversions over the same domain: Lu et al. (2022) found 114 DOFS in a joint inversion of data from GOSAT and NOAA’s ObsPack, while Shen et al. (2022) found 201 DOFS in an inversion of TROPOMI observations over 14 oil and natural gas basins.
 This increase reflects both the improved constraint provided by TROPOMI and the benefit of achieving high resolution on continental scales.

 We use the averaging kernel sensitivities greater than 0.05 to define the grid cells that are optimized by the reduced-rank inversion.
 Optimized grid cells explain 21% (11% - 32%) of prior emissions in Canada, 74% (60% - 83%) in CONUS, and 66% (53% - 71%) in Mexico, reflecting the spatially variable information content.
 Across the optimized grid cells, we find a mean of 258 (40 - 572) negative values out of the 23691 grid cells optimized by the inversion across the ensemble.
 These values are mostly small and of the same order of magnitude as the soil sink.